sourcebroker/deployer-extended-magento/README.rst

 4) Remove task "deploy" from your deploy.php.
 Otherwise you will overwrite deploy task defined in deployer/deploy/task/deploy.php

-5) Example deploy.php file for composer based deployer:
+5) Example deploy.php file for phar based deployer:
    ::

     <?php